COSMIIC-Inc/Implantables-GenericModule-Application/manual/How To Use.md

 State management callbacks are also available for user application modification.

 > [!IMPORTANT]
-> Do not modify main.c, outside of changes from modifying STM_RM.ioc.
-Application code should live in Core/app
+> Do not modify main.c, outside of changes from modifying Implantables-GenericModule-Application.ioc.
+Application code should live in Core/App

 An example of implemented application code is locally present in @ref acceltemp.c, with a full application example in SWARM.